 - Encourage COVID-19 vaccination of staff, visitors, and residents who are 12 years or older for Pfizer-Biotech, 18 years or older for Moderna and Johnson & Johnson's Janssen vaccine.

 All facilities must comply with state and federal resident's rights requirements pertaining to visitation.
 Facilities should follow CDPH and local public health department guidance when implementing visitation policies.
 Failure to facilitate visitation, without adequate reason related to clinical necessity or resident safety, would constitute a violation of resident's rights and the facility would be subject to citation and enforcement actions.

 Exception to Visitation Restrictions

 - Healthcare workers: Facilities should follow CDC guidelines for limiting access to the facility to healthcare workers.
-Healthcare workers, including those from the local county public health offices, should be permitted to come into the facility if they meet the CDC guidelines for healthcare workers.
-For purposes of this AFL, health care workers includes employees, consultants, contractors, volunteers, and caregivers who provide care and services to residents on behalf of the facility, and students in the facility's nurse aide training programs or from affiliated academic institutions.
+Healthcare workers, including those from the local public health offices, should be permitted to come into the facility if they meet the CDC guidelines for healthcare workers.
+For purposes of this AFL, health care workers include employees, consultants, contractors, volunteers, and caregivers who provide care and services to residents on behalf of the facility, and students in the facility's nurse aide training programs or from affiliated academic institutions.

 - Legal matters: Visitors must be permitted for legal matters that cannot be postponed including, but not limited to, voting, estate planning, advance health care directives, Power of Attorney, and transfer of property title if these tasks cannot be accomplished virtually.